avierstr/amplicon_sorter/README.md

 ### Release notes:

+2022/03/28:
+- a little speed improvement (1,2 x) by using another consensus calling method (edlib).
+Levenshtein plugin no longer needed.
+- added a "finetune cycle" to remove reads that are too different from the consensus.
+This results sometimes in a better consensus, can sometimes separate species with a high similarity, removes groups with a low number of reads.

 2021/12/24:
+(version of the publication of March 2022 (https://doi.org/10.1002/ece3.8603)
 - limit number of comparisons (for large data files).
 - checks to cleanup temporary files.
 - limit number of comparisons to merge files.